Our site is tested by TWO services every day to protect your information.

 - your pickup's output is very low, so you need a preamp to increase its signal level to better match your amplifier

-Even with an amp that seems to handle the ultra-high impedance of a piezo pickup, I often like the buffering/matching effect of a preamp, and I think in most cases they are necessary for the best and most realistic-sounding results.
+- Even with an amp that seems to handle the ultra-high impedance of a piezo pickup, I often like the buffering effect of a preamp, and I think in most cases they are necessary for the best and most realistic-sounding results.
 They can also give you convenient control of volume and tone without having to move towards your amp, which can cause feedback problems depending on volume.

-So, unless you have one of those special amps* that are designed to accommodate piezo pickups, I suggest that you use some sort of buffering preamp with any
+Unless you have one of those special amps that are designed to accommodate piezo pickups, I suggest that you use some sort of buffering preamp with any

 piezo pickup, or you likely won't be getting everything these and other pickups have to offer.